-- (a) No person may: - (1) drill a well without first obtaining from the District express written authorization to drill a test hole, or unless otherwise expressly authorized by these Rules; - (2) alter the size of a well or pump such that it would bring that well into the jurisdiction of the District, or would disqualify the well from a permitting exemption, without first obtaining a permit from the District; - (3) substantially alter the size of a well or pump without first obtaining a permit, permit amendment, or other express written authorization from the District; or - (4) produce water from any non-exempt well after without first having obtained from the District a valid Operating Permit or amendment thereto, Grandfathered Use Permit, or Emergency Permit that authorizes the withdrawal of the amount produced. - (b) No well may be operated unless the well is registered with the District, or unless otherwise expressly authorized in these Rules. - (c) For existing wells, Subsections (a)(2) and (a)(3) are effective on September 1, 2009, and Subsection (a)(4) is effective on September 1, 2010.
+- (a) No person may: - drill a well without first registering and, if required permitting the well under Rules 3.30 and 3.60, respectively obtaining from the District express written authorization to drill a test hole, or unless otherwise expressly authorized by these Rules; - (2) drill a test hole without first obtaining from the District express written authorization to drill a test hole, or unless otherwise expressly authorized by these Rules; - alter the size of a well or pump such that it would bring that well into the jurisdiction of the District, or would disqualify the well from a permitting exemption, without first obtaining a permit from the District; - (3)(4) substantially alter the size of a well or pump without first obtaining a permit, permit amendment, or other express written authorization from the District; or - (4)(5) produce water from any non-exempt well after without first having obtained from the District a valid Operating Permit or amendment thereto, Grandfathered Use Permit, or Emergency Permit that authorizes the withdrawal of the amount produced. - (b) No well may be operated unless the well is registered with the District, or unless otherwise expressly authorized in these Rules. - (c) For existing wells, Subsections (a)(23) and (a)(34) are effective on September 1, 2009, and Subsection (a)(45) is effective on September 1, 2010.
 For new wells, Subsection (a) is effective in its entirety on September 1, 2009. - (d) A violation of any of the prohibitions in Subsection (a) or (b) occurs on the first day that the prohibited drilling, alteration, operation or production begins, and continues each day thereafter as a separate violation until cessation of the prohibited conduct, or until the necessary authorization from the District is formally granted by the Board.